symfony/symfony-docs/components/security/authorization.rst

 =============

-When any of the authentication providers (see :ref:`authentication_providers`) has verified the still unauthenticated token, an authenticated token will be returned.
+When any of the authentication providers (see :ref:`authentication_providers`) has verified the still-unauthenticated token, an authenticated token will be returned.
 The authentication listener should set this token directly in the :class:`Symfony\\Component\\Security\\Core\\SecurityContextInterface` using its :method:`Symfony\\Component\\Security\\Core\\SecurityContextInterface::setToken` method.

-From then on, the user is authenticated, i.e. means identified.
+From then on, the user is authenticated, i.e. identified.
 Now, other parts of the application can use the token to decide whether or not the user may request a certain URI, or modify a certain object.
 This decision will be made by an instance of :class:`Symfony\\Component\\Security\\Core\\Authorization\\AccessDecisionManagerInterface`.

 An authorization decision will always be based on a few things:

-The current token
+* The current token
     For instance, the token's :method:`Symfony\\Component\\Security\\Core\\Authentication\\Token\\TokenInterface::getRoles`
     method may be used to retrieve the roles of the current user (e.g.
-    "ROLE_SUPER_ADMIN"), or a decision may be based on the class of the token.
+    ``ROLE_SUPER_ADMIN``), or a decision may be based on the class of the token.
-A set of attributes
+* A set of attributes
     Each attribute stands for a certain right the user should have, e.g.
-    "ROLE_ADMIN" to make sure the user is an administrator.
+    ``ROLE_ADMIN`` to make sure the user is an administrator.
-An object (optional)
+* An object (optional)
-    Any object on which to decide, e.g. the current :class:`Symfony\\Component\\HttpFoundation\\Request` object, or an object for which access control needs to be checked, like an article or a comment object.
+    Any object on which for which access control needs to be checked, like an article or a comment object.

-Access decision manager
+Access Decision Manager
 -----------------------

 Since deciding whether or not a user is authorized to perform a certain